 Self Adhering Membrane Underlayment

 The complex sounding self adhering membrane underlayment is actually a lot more simple than it sounds, as it is in fact a kind of ‘peel off and stick down’ style that’s made up of a form of rubberized asphalt (or sometimes butyl based adhesive) that is partnered with a polyethylene carrier sheet.
 Self adhering membrane underlayment works well to prevent ice dam build up in areas such as the eaves, but it can also provide protection for hotter environments which see temperatures of more than 230 degrees.
-To add to this, SAM underlayment is an efficient air barrier material as it fits completely flush with the surface of substrate.
+SAM underlayment is an efficient air barrier material as it fits completely flush with the surface of substrate.
 Always ensure you seek an experienced installations expert when utilizing self adhering membrane underlayment, as you may encounter peeling if you fail to attach the underlayment correctly.